Antique Spool Cabinets

 • Silk

-Because of the popularity of this antique, many reproductions have been made.
+Because of the popularity of this antique there have been reproductions made.
 Even if the cabinet is original, the decals, lettering, or knobs may have been replaced or updated.
-For this reason, it's a good idea to spend time getting to know what antique spool cabinets should look like.
+For this reason it is a good idea to spend time getting to know what antique spool cabinets should look like.
 Familiarize yourself with the various fonts that the manufacturers used so that you will be able to recognize that someone updated a Coats cabinet with the font that only Heminway used.

 The value of an antique spool cabinet is determined in a variety of ways.
 Some things that an appraiser will evaluate are: